mlswg/mls-protocol/draft-ietf-mls-protocol.md

 impersonation of a given user.
 This ability is sufficient to allow the AS to join new groups as if it were that user.
-Depending on the application architecture, it may also be sufficient to allow the compromised AS to join the group as an existing user, for instance as if it were a new device associated with the same user.
+Depending on the application architecture, it may also be sufficient to allow the compromised AS to join the group as an existing user, for instance, as if it were a new device associated with the same user.
 If the application uses a transparency mechanism such as CONIKS
 {{CONIKS}} or Key Transparency {{KT}}, then it may be possible for end